Tysson Poots: Professional career

-Utah Blaze

-Poots was assigned to the Utah Blaze of the Arena Football League on September 30, 2011.
+Poots was assigned to the Utah Blaze of the Arena Football League (AFL) on September 30, 2011.

-Virginia Destroyers

 Poots spent time with the Virginia Destroyers of the United Football League in 2012.

-Arizona Rattlers

-Poots was assigned to the Arizona Rattlers in 2013, helping the Rattlers advance to ArenaBowl XXVI against the Philadelphia Soul.
+Poots was assigned to the Arizona Rattlers of the AFL in 2013, helping the Rattlers advance to ArenaBowl XXVI against the Philadelphia Soul.
 Poots had a 14-yard touchdown reception in the ArenaBowl.

-Las Vegas Outlaws

-On February 19, 2015, Poots was assigned to the Las Vegas Outlaws.
+On February 19, 2015, Poots was assigned to the AFL's Las Vegas Outlaws.